celestiaorg/CIPs/cips/cip-shwap_protocol.md

 #### Multihashes and CID

-Bitswap is tightly coupled with Multihash and CID notions, establishing the [content addressability property][content-address].
+Bitswap is tightly coupled with [Multihash][mh] and [CID][cid] notions, establishing the [content addressability property][content-address].
 Bitswap operates over Blocks of data that are addressed and verified by CIDs.
 Based on that, Shwap integrates into Bitswap by complying with both of these interfaces.
 The [Share Containers](#share-containers) are Blocks that are identified via [Share Identifiers](#share-identifiers).

 Even though Shwap takes inspiration from content addressability, it breaks free from the hash-based model to optimize message sizes and data request patterns.
 In some way, it hacks into multihash abstraction to make it contain data that is not, in fact, a hash.
 Furthermore, the protocol does not include hash digests in the multihashes.
 The authentication of the messages happens using externally provided data commitment.

-This creates a bunch of complexities with the [reference Golang implementation][gimpl] that are necessary if forking and substantially diverging the upstream is not an option.
+However, breaking-free from hashes creates issues necessary to be solved on the implementation level, particularly in [the reference Golang implementation][gimpl], if forking and substantially diverging from the upstream is not an option.
+CIDs are required to have fixed and deterministic sizes.
+Making share identifiers compliant with CID prevents protobuf usage due to its reliance on varints and dynamic byte arrays serialization in.

 The naive question would be: "Why not make content verification after Bitswap provided it back over its API?"
 Intuitively, this would simplify much and would not require "hacking" CID.
 However, this has an important downside - the Bitswap, in such a case, would consider the request finalized and the content as fetched and valid, sending a DONT_WANT message to its peers.
 In contrast, the message might still be invalid according to the verification rules.

-However, Bitswap still requires multihashes and CID codecs to be registered.
+Bitswap still requires multihashes and CID codecs to be registered.
 Therefore, we provide a table for the supported [share identifiers](#share-identifiers) with their respective multihash and CID codec codes.
 This table should be extended whenever any new share identifier is added.